jedlimke/prairiefiregaming.com/megagames/den-of-wolves.md

 You might be a ship captain coordinating with engineers to keep the lights on.
 You might be a politician arguing over who gets the last supply of fuel.
 You might be military personnel tracking enemy movements.
 Or you might be the wolf—sabotaging everything from within.

-One of the most-played megagames of all time.
-Designed by John Mizon of [SW Megagames](https://www.swmegagames.co.uk/den-of-wolves).

 {::nomarkdown}
 <a href="https://www.eventbrite.com" class="callout cta" data-label="Register Now">
 <strong>Tickets are $40</strong> and available through Eventbrite.
 Registration opens January 15th, 2026!